 You do not need a library card or guest pass to access wireless printing print jobs.
 You will use your email address to access them.

 Both types of printing, from a desktop computer or wireless, cost $0.15 a page for black and white and $0.50 a page for color.
+You can only pay for printing with bills or coins.

 Our printers cannot print two-sided documents.

 We have two copy machines available for use.
 One is located across from the Circulation Desk and one is located in the Information Services area.
 Copies cost $0.25 a page.
 You can only make copies in black and white.
+You can only pay for copies with coins.

 We have both a regular fax machine and an internet fax machine available for use.
 Our regular fax machine is located across from the Circulation Desk.
 Our internet fax machine is located next to the Information Services Desk.
 You can send faxes, but you cannot receive them.

 For regular faxing, it costs $2 for the first page and $1 for every page after that.
 Internet faxing is free.
+You can only pay for faxing with bills or coins.

 Get a Card